Brewer's spent grain: Fertilizer

-BSG can be used to making recycled paper.
-It's called Craft Beer Paper or Beer Paper.
-Because of BSG, the paper shows subtle beer hue.
-It has been made into postcards, coasters, gift boxes, and A4 and B5-sized beer paper sheets that can be printed just like regular white printing paper.

-Beer Paper had obtained FSC® certification.

 Ceramics

 Brewery's spent grains could be recycled through their incorporation in a traditional ceramic paste used in the manufacture of common bricks.
 This incorporation affects the mechanical strength, porosity, and thermal conductivity of the ceramic material.

 Mushroom Substrate

 Both completely dried BSG, and fresh BSG (with an average ~79% water content) have successfully been utilized in small home and small commercial mushroom substrate production.
 Additional, alternative sources of lignin from coffee, soft wood pine/douglas fir sawdust, and harder wood sawdust (in pellet form as well) have been shown to help in mushroom production block manufacturing.
 These industrial byproducts may offer less expensive material costs in block production as well as a higher level of waste reuse in mushroom production.

 The highest average yield (there are many growing factors involved) was found to be with a ratio of fuel pellet : BSG : hot tap water of 450 : 725 : 825 (all measured in grams in the study per each T3 filter patch bag utilized for the production blocks), with testing for field capacity being a final assessment of fine tuning these ratios (to get a 'feel' for proper hydration, by experienced block producers, via hand compression testing of a hydrated and mixed batch of substrate.)